Skip to Content

 Building more connected communities, one neighbor at a time.

 Hosting a small, casual gathering with a few folks who live nearby is one excellent way to get to know your neighbors and strengthen your community.
-While registration for hosting gatherings and receiving a kit is now closed, we encourage you to stay connected and explore future opportunities to engage with your neighbors and foster community spirit.
+We’ve developed a kit with supplies to make hosting a gathering easier, including name tags, a welcome banner, invitations, napkins, helpful tips, and more!

 Questions?
 Contact us at kindness@columbusfoundation.org.